 But what exactly is NFC?
 If you want to learn more about this popular software then make sure you keep reading, as we’re going to be running through what it is, how it works and which handsets include it.

-NFC stands for Near-Field Communication, and it is a form of wireless communication that works over a distance of just 10cm or less via a radio frequency current.
-Using this form of communication, you can send or receive information between two compatible devices (such as two mobile phones, or a mobile phone and a card reader), or use a compatible device to read an NFC tag that is present on a passive device (such as a smart poster).
+NFC stands for Near-Field Communication and is a form of wireless communication that works over a distance of just 10cm or less via a radio frequency current.
+Using this form of communication, you can send or receive information between two compatible devices, or use a compatible device to read an NFC tag that is present on a passive device.

 How do you use NFC?